davidtag/llm/README.md

 # llm
-Ground-up implementation of LLMs with NumPy as the only dependency.
+Ground-up implementation of LLMs with `NumPy` and `regex` as the only dependencies.

 The purpose of this repo is educational - explore the main concepts of LLMs without relying on 3rd party packages for the heavy lifting.
 In particular, the computation of gradients (i.e., the